Nefry/marianna.im/_posts/tech/2015-06-21-continues-integration-perf-testing-with-jmeter.md

-Sweet part that now you can use one [Jmeter][jmeter] script xml for all environments and test types: all you need is to change hostname and runtime settings like number of concurrent users in the [yml configuration][taurusconfig].
+Sweet part that now you can use one [Jmeter][jmeter] script.jmx for all environments and test types: all you need is to change hostname and runtime settings like number of concurrent users in the [yml configuration][taurusconfig].

 Enjoy testing!